- Kitchen Tour Tickets for Sale

 SUMMERVILLE, S.C., – The Twelfth Annual Scrumptious Summerville Kitchen Tour, to benefit Children In Crisis, Inc., has been scheduled for Sunday, October 5, 2014.
 The Kitchen Tour is a unique delight for the senses as patrons tour grand homes, cottages and gardens in Summerville and sample gourmet treats prepared by premiere Lowcountry chefs.
 Local musicians are scheduled to perform in each home or garden and area florists will grace the interior décor with floral arrangements.
 The event is held rain or shine and the homes may be toured from 1:00 to 5:00 p.m.
 Purchase tickets here starting July 1st.

-This year the Kitchen Tour will feature twelve beautiful homes, cottages and gardens along Gadsden Street, Salisbury Drive and Linwood Lane in Summerville.
+This year the Kitchen Tour will feature sixteen beautiful homes, cottages and gardens along Gadsden Street, Salisbury Drive and Linwood Lane in Summerville.
 They are the homes of :

 Mr. & Mrs. Ralph Phillips - 130 Salisbury Drive